jepstein-eagle/adaptable/packages/adaptable/readme/Functions/bulk_update_function.md

 # Bulk Update (AdaptableFunction)

-The Bulk Update ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `BulkUpdate`) facilitates replacing multiple cells (in one column) **with the same value** via a single acttion.
+The Bulk Update ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `BulkUpdate`) facilitates replacing, via a single action, the cell value in multiple cells (in one column) **with the same value**.

-The 'replacement' value can either be one that already exists in the Column or entirely new.
+The 'replacement' value can either be one that already exists in the Column or an entirely new one.

 ## UI Elements
 Bulk Update includes the following UI Elements: